THE Five SECRETS OF WINE PAIRING

 1. ROASTED RED MEATS

 It’s widely known that red meat is best matched with red wine, but do you know why?
 Adding to our top two rules – it’s because of tannins.
 Red wines are rich in tannins which react to meat proteins, resulting in a balance of both of the strong flavours.
-Enter our FEISTY Nebbiolo – not quite a Barbaresco, this wine is lighter than usual but is packed with tannins which cut through fatty meats.
+Enter our FEISTY Nebbiolo – not quite a Barbaresco, this wine is lighter than usual but is packed with tannins that cut through fatty meats.
 The feisty wine also has high acidity so pairs well with salty meals too.
 The WILD Dolcetto, an Italian classic, also pairs well with dark meat, particularly when it’s a bit leaner.

 2. PORK AND POULTRY

 With lighter meats come lighter wines.
 If you’re into holiday classics like roast turkey or chicken, or even the traditional ham, you can’t go wrong with the likes of CRISP Sauvignon Blanc or SMOOTH Chardonnay.
 The Kiss of Wine options are no exception.
 High acidity will cut through the fatty meats.

 If a seafood meal for Christmas is more your style, then white wine is your friend.
 Once again, our CRISP Sauvignon Blanc and SMOOTH Chardonnay are our recommended go-to wines for a seafood dinner.
 Both sourced from the Loire River region, the Sauvignon Blanc is more suited to shellfish such as mussels, oysters and crabs, while the Chardonnay, with soft citrus and fresh minerals, pairs wonderfully with the meaty fish varieties.
 For something a little bit different, but still delicious, our dry and ZESTY canned Riesling works too.